top of page

 Festivals or celebrative holidays in some countries can be unique and attract tourists.
 Flights and hotels are usually more expensive and fully taken up during these events.
 If you would like to be there to participate in these events, book early and read up on what these festivals are about (some traditional festivals are actually "celebrated" within the households and not on the streets where travellers can participate).

-Do know that the locals may be on holidays too and can result in overcrowding in tourist spots, in transports and on the roads.
+Do note that locals may be on holidays too and can result in overcrowding in tourist spots, on transports and on the roads.

-Loy Krathong in Chiang Mai, Thailand.
-We often see photos of 10,000 lanterns in the night sky and those are what attracted tourists to Thailand every year.
-Only when you are there, then you will see the 100,000 people crowding the streets. (figures are for illustration only)
+Example 1: During Loy Krathong in Chiang Mai, Thailand, we often see photos of tens of thousands of lanterns in the night sky and those are what attracted tourists to Thailand every year.
+Only when you are there, then you will see the hundreds of thousands of people crowding the streets.

-For instance, during the Chinese New Year period in China (the holiday can be up to 15 days even though it is officially 2 days on most calendars), the working class will take their annual leaves just before the festive period to head back to their hometowns for reunions.
+Example 2: During Chinese New Year periods in China (the holiday can be up to 15 days even though it is officially 2 days on most calendars), the working class will take leaves just before the festive period to head back to their hometowns for reunions.
 All modes of transportation get fully booked as early as 2 months prior.
-If you are travelling in China during this period, you are unlikely to get last-minute tickets to anywhere.
+If you are travelling in China during the CNY period, you are unlikely to get last-minute tickets to anywhere.
 Also, most facilities will be undermanned or closed for several days, and your options for food, lodgings or getting around will be limited and yet prices doubled or even tripled!

 Weekends are also holidays for the locals.
 Streets, roads and tourist spots will have more people than usual.
 Don't plan a day-trip to popular spots in secluded areas with narrow service roads on weekends.
 You are most likely going to be caught in traffic jams for hours.
 Try to plan rest days and skip tourist spots on weekends.
 If you are moving from town to town, do it on weekends too, then you can start visiting attractions on weekdays when the locals are mostly at work.